UNIVERSITY OF FLORIDA HISTORY

 Under his leadership, enrollment grew from under 200 students to over 2,000, and he also helped found the Florida Blue Key leadership society.

-He’s the only UF president to have a statue on campus in his honor.
+He’s the only president in the history of the University of Florida to have a statue on campus in his honor.

 Around this time, the school adopted the alligator as its informal mascot.
 A local vendor had made and sold school pennants featuring a gator, a fitting choice given how common these creatures are in the Gainesville area and across Florida.